Mental Health Facilities Denton County, TX

 University Behavioral Health Of Denton

-University Behavioral Health Of Denton is a mental health treatment center in Denton County, TX, located at 2026 West University Drive, 76201 zip code area.
-University Behavioral Health Of Denton provides outpatient treatment, partial hospitalization/day treatment and telemedicine/telehealth.
-University Behavioral Health Of Denton offers activity therapy, integrated dual diagnosis disorder treatment and individual psychotherapy to seniors 65 or older, children / adolescents and adults.
-University Behavioral Health Of Denton also supports people requiring dual diagnosis treatment, active duty military and people with trauma.
-Additional services at University Behavioral Health Of Denton consist of case management, suicide prevention services and family psychoeducation.
+University Behavioral Health Of Denton is a mental health facility in Denton County, TX, located at 2026 West University Drive in the 76201 zip code.
+University Behavioral Health Of Denton provides partial hospitalization/day treatment, outpatient treatment and hospital inpatient treatment.
+University Behavioral Health Of Denton provides individual psychotherapy, behavior modification and psychotropic medication to young adults, seniors 65 or older and children / adolescents.
+University Behavioral Health Of Denton also supports people with PTSD, active duty military and people requiring dual diagnosis treatment.
+Additional services offered by University Behavioral Health Of Denton consist of family psychoeducation, suicide prevention services and psychosocial rehabilitation services.

 Learn More